Generic Name: sulfur topical (SUL fur TOP i kal)

 What is Liquimat Light?

-Liquimat Light may also be used for purposes other than those listed in this medication guide.
+Liquimat Light may also be used for purposes not listed in this medication guide.

 How should I use Liquimat Light?

-Store Liquimat Light at room temperature away from moisture and heat.
+Store Liquimat Light at room temperature.
+Do not freeze.

 What happens if I miss a dose?